Applying functionals

 (2 .
 3)

-As the second functionals argument funcall is calculated by ordinary rules on its place there should be an expression which value will be a symbol or lambda-expression.
+As the second argument of a functional funcall is calculated by ordinary rules on its place there should be an expression the character or lambda-expression will be which value.